gowebapi/webidl-bind/gowasm.md

 * Method/Enum rename - transformation support to get a better API.
 * Union support are missing as methods depending of this is unusable.

+### Go 1.18

+* js.Wrapper is moving away from syscall/js package for [performance reasons](https://github.com/golang/go/issues/44006).
+I couldn't find a way to preserve compatibility, so this will be a breaking change -- the fix for clients of the library should be easy though.
+* Added a `go.mod`.

 ### Go 1.12

 * Change from js.Value to js.Wrapper?